Create secure administrator credentials

 splunk start --accept-license --answer-yes --no-prompt --gen-and-print-passwd

-Create admin credentials for automated installations with the 'hash-passwd' CLI command
+Create administrator credentials for automated installations with the 'hash-passwd' CLI command

 You can use this method in automated installations where you save and distribute